CMSgov/beneficiary-fhir-data/runbooks/how-to-recover-from-migrator-failures.md

 ### Undeployable State

-**NOTE**: _The failure modes impacting the deployability of the migrator are numerous and might include problems with AWS IAM permissions, network access, other outages in the AWS environment, availability of the Cloudbees Jenkins deployment services, and lingering issues in the logic serving the various Jenkinsfile resources or supporting global libraries.
-The troubleshooting steps below only deals with the most common error where errant messages persist in the SQS queue used for signaling between the BFD environments and Cloudbees Jenkins._
+**NOTE**: _The failure modes impacting the deployability of the migrator are numerous and can include problems with AWS IAM permissions, network access, other outages in the AWS environment, availability of the Cloudbees Jenkins deployment services, and lingering issues in the logic serving the various Jenkinsfile resources, and supporting global libraries.
+The troubleshooting steps below only deals with the most common error where errant messages persist in the SQS queue used for signaling between the BFD environments and Cloudbees Jenkins.
+For other areas of investigation, please see [the References section](#references) for a list of links to resources that might assist in investigating errors not covered here._

 The CI process failed to even attempt deployment of the migrator, resulting in message like one or more of the following:
 > Queue bfd-${env}-migrator has messages.
 Is there an old bfd-db-migrator instance running?
 Migrator deployment cannot proceed.

 > Halting Migrator Deployment.
 Check the SQS Queue bfd-${env}-migrator.

+Causes might include:
+- resources from a previously failed deployment that wasn't _cleaned up_
+- _untidy_ development practices involving a migrator deployment
+- other out-of-band deployment activity

-This usually happens due to either a previous deployment failure, untidy development practices involving a migrator deployment, or other out-of-band deployment activity.
-At the time of this writing, the EC2 instance should exist little longer than the time it takes to execute the necessary migration(s).
-If a bfd-migrator EC2 instance exists at the time of deployment, this is anomalous. **Operators must verify that there is no ongoing migration under way before troubleshooting or attempting re-deployment.**
+**NOTE**: **Operators must verify that there is no ongoing migration under way before troubleshooting or attempting re-deployment.** At the time of this writing, the EC2 instance should only exist for as long as it takes to execute the necessary migration(s) **unless** there is a failure.
+If a bfd-migrator EC2 instance exists at the time of deployment or persists _after_ the deployment, this is anomalous.

 #### Performance Steps

 <details><summary>More...</summary>

-1. Identify the problematic AWS SQS Queue `bfd-${env}-migrator`
+1. Identify the problematic AWS SQS Queue from the relevant Jenkins log message, e.g. `bfd-${env}-migrator`
-2. Analyze `available` messages if they exist
+2. Fetch messages if they exist
     - <details><summary>through the console</summary>

         1. navigate to the [SQS panel](https://us-east-1.console.aws.amazon.com/sqs/v2/home?region=us-east-1#/queues)
         2. note the available messages count from this interface
         3. if there are more than 0 messages
             1. select the appropriate SQS queue `bfd-${env}-migrator`, e.g. `bfd-test-migrator`
-            2. from the queue interface, select `Send and receive messages`
+            2. from the specific queue's interface, select `Send and receive messages`
-            3. next, select `Poll for Messages` and determine next steps
+            3. select `Poll for Messages`

         </details>

     - <details><summary>through the cli</summary>

-        If the following doesn't return anything, there aren't any messages available:
+        If the following returns nothing, there are no messages available:

         ```sh
         queue_name=bfd-test-migrator # CHANGE AS NECESSARY